 Natural events beyond our control, which cause less than 3 days closure, are not refundable.
 Examples of these include, but are not limited to, the following: earthquakes, power outages, snowstorms, volcanic eruptions, water line breakage, etc. The centers follow base delayed openings and early release schedules.
 Notification will be given on the JBER Facebook page.

-Centers will open 1 hour prior to the designated delayed reporting time and will close 1 hour after an early release reporting.
+Weather related reporting procedures: In the event that the installation commander deems delayed reporting, CDC and SAC facilities will open at their scheduled hours for members with a completed commander signed mission essential form(s) and will accept all other children 1 hour prior to the designated delayed reporting time.
+In the event of early release of due to weather, CDC and SACs will close 1 hour after an early release reporting amd Youth Centers will close.
 Credits are not given for delayed reporting or early release.

-If the base operation close to mission essential personnel only, then all Child and Youth Programs will be closed.
-Family Child Care operations will be available for mission essential personnel on a first come, first served basis and must be arranged in advance with the Family Child Care office.
-Families can contact 552-4664 or 552-3995 to prearrange child care.
+If the base operation closes to mission essential personnel only, then the designated CDC/SAC will provide care those families who have completed commander signed Mission Essential form(s).
+FCC homes will operate per the provider/parent arrangement.
+All other Child and Youth Programs will be closed.